Careers360 Logo

 Gametophytic self-incompatibility involves the interaction between the pollen and the stigma.
 The S-allele gene is expressed in the pollen, and the S-receptor gene is expressed in the stigma.
 If the pollen and stigma express the same S-allele, the pollen will not be able to fertilize the ovules.

 In sporophytic self-incompatibility, the interaction occurs between the pollen and the maternal tissues of the plant.
 The S-allele gene is expressed in the sporophyte, and the S-receptor gene is expressed in the stigma.
-If the pollen and sporophyte express the same S-allele, the pollen will not be able to fertilize the ovules.
+If the pollen and sporophyte express the same S-allele, the pollen will not be able to fertilise the ovules.

 Hence, the correct answer is option 1) Gametophytic and sporophytic.